Western Australian Consolidated Acts

 (b) to enforce the observance of any condition or covenant subject to which the relevant interest or freehold was held before it was forfeited under this section.

-(11) If there are any improvements on land referred to in subsection (10), the Minister may ascertain the value of those improvements and add that value to the price payable for an interest in, or the freehold of, that land.
+(11) If there are any improvements on land referred to in subsection (10), the Minister may ascertain the value of those improvements and add that value to the price payable for an interest in, or the freehold in, that land.

 (12) An order —